He’s ‘completely different.’ But will Puka Nacua be a difference-maker in his freshman season at UW?

 And he wasn’t the only one.

 “(Adams) talked about coaching (current Los Angeles Rams receiver) Cooper Kupp (at Eastern Washington) and his relationship with him,” Puka said.
-“After I met coach Adams the first time, (Kupp) sent me a text and was like, ‘Hey, if you ever want to know anything about coach Adams, hit me up.’
-He sent me his number and he sent me a little paragraph about coach Adams and how he felt about him.
+“After I met Coach Adams the first time, (Kupp) sent me a text and was like, ‘Hey, if you ever want to know anything about Coach Adams, hit me up.’
+He sent me his number and he sent me a little paragraph about Coach Adams and how he felt about him.

 “He’s like, ‘Coach Adams helped me a ton in college and has continued to help me as I’ve moved on in my career.
 As a receivers coach, I don’t know if there’s anybody better.’
 Those were huge words.
-If he says that about coach Adams, I’ve got to get some of that, right?”
+If he says that about Coach Adams, I’ve got to get some of that, right?”

 Nacua got a little bit more of it on his official visit to Washington, too.